Sceptre/sceptre/docs/_source/docs/hooks.rst

    [2023-09-04 00:44:34] - test - Updating Stack
    [2023-09-04 00:44:34] - test - No updates to perform.

 If the shell command fails, so does Sceptre.
-The command output sits between Sceptre's status messages and a Python traceback.
+Its output sits between Sceptre's status messages and a Python traceback.

 .. code-block:: yaml